Vet-Approved Homemade Dog Food

 Vet-approved homemade dog food Recipes for liver Disease

 Friends, does your beloved canine have liver disease?
 Of course, finding a solution to this disease is quite difficult.
-But the simple solution to his disease is a diet prepared with his own hands, carefully prepared.
+But the simple solution to his disease is a carefully prepared diet with his own hands.

 1 lb ground turkey